 The first layer is a homemade crust.
 Of course, you can substitute a store-bought one, the best quality you can afford.

-I like unassuming doughs when using sweet fillings like this one, and I have several recipes you can use:
+I like unassuming doughs when using sweet fillings like this one, and we have two recipes:

-- Flaky pie crust: our old-fashioned dough with part shortening and part butter (image below).
+- Flaky pie crust: the old-fashioned dough with part shortening and part butter.
 It never disappoints, especially during the holidays.
-It's the one I use for the Chocolate Pecan Pie also.
-Link to the Perfect Flaky Pie Crust.
+We use it for the Chocolate Pecan Pie.

-- Blind baking the crust: this is a necessary step, so the crust doesn't turn out soggy.
-It's like pre-baking the dough (with weights)so that it doesn't shrink and creates a dry layer that prevents, as much as it can, the filling from seeping into it while it bakes.
+- Blind baking the crust: this is a necessary step, so the crust doesn't turn soggy.
+It's like pre-baking the dough (with weights on top) so it doesn't shrink and creates a dry layer that prevents, as much as it can, the filling from seeping into it during baking.

 Assembling the pie